g-a-c/g-a-c.github.io/content/projects/_index.md

 -->

-This section contains projects [created](/projects/creations) and [contributed](/projects/contributions) to by me.
+This section contains projects [created](/projects/creations) by me.
 Everything listed is an open source effort, the distinction is only my role as owner or contributor.